-My Brain Was the Bandit: Navigating Hepatic Encephalopathy
+My Brain Betrayed Me: Navigating Hepatic Encephalopathy

 Important Medical Disclaimer:I am Angie, a cirrhosis patient sharing my personal lifestyle, nutrition, and mindset journey.
 I am a data aggregator and community builder, not a licensed medical professional, doctor, or dietitian.
 Content on diagnosiscirrhosis.com is based solely on my personal experience living with advanced liver disease and is intended for informational and educational purposes only.
 It does not constitute medical advice or a substitute for professional medical care.
 Always follow the recommendations of your own healthcare team and consult your hepatologist or physician before changing your diet, medication, or lifestyle routine.